alexeagleson/nextjs-fullstack-app-template/README.app.md

 The easiest way to do that is with the [useState](https://beta.reactjs.org/apis/usestate) hook.

 _(Reminder once again that this is not a React tutorial, if you are not familiar with `useState` then you have potentially jumped the gun into Next.js a little too quickly.
 Not to worry!
-Shouldn't take you long to pick up, the new [React documentation](https://beta.reactjs.org/) focused on hooks is probabaly the best wayto learn straight from the source)_
+Shouldn't take you long to pick up, the new [React documentation](https://beta.reactjs.org/) focused on hooks is probably the best way to learn straight from the source)_

 `components/utility/base/Search.tsx`